The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The global shrimp market reached a volume of 8.12 Million Tons in 2020.
+The global shrimp market reached a value of US$ 62.8 Billion in 2021.

 The changing consumer inclination from high-calorie food items towards a protein-rich diet, including shrimp, represents one of the key factors driving the global shrimp market.